23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Speaking of CTAs, you need good ones if you want your ecommerce optimization process to yield results.
 Your CTA buttons should inspire and delight your audience.

 Ideally, you’ll want to use unusual language.
-The Overstock example illustrates this perfectly: “unlock 15% off.”
+The Overstock example illustrates this perfectly: “Unlock 15% off.”
 It’s creative and authoritative.

 Hello Bar allows you to automatically A/B test your CTAs.
 Once the software has gathered sufficient data, it will let you know which version “won.”

-I touched on this briefly earlier, but it deserves special attention.
+We touched on this briefly earlier, but it deserves special attention.

 When you require customers to sign up as site members before they can buy something, you put extra hurdles in their way.
-Now they have to confirm their email addresses, fill out more form fields, and spend more time.
+Now, they have to confirm their email addresses, fill out more form fields, and spend more time.

 Plus, you’re asking for information that isn’t strictly necessary for the transaction.
 That’s why the GDPR exists.
 Consumers want more control over how, why, and when their personal information gets collected.